 Voyeurs like to be in control and selectively post what they would like their network to see.
 This type of personality gets a kick out of “secretly” knowing what others are up to, and sometimes may use this information against you.

-2. Informers—Post up to 3 times a Day
+2. Informers—Post up to three times a day

 Informers are individuals that use Facebook as a way to communicate back home with friends and family or simply want to share what they are up to with their Facebook network.
 Their goal is merely to share information with others as a way of staying connected.